 This course is designed for those Grade 10 students who have successfully completed Honors Biology I. This course will deal with abstract chemistry concepts in a rigorous mathematical fashion.
 Topics include atomic theories, the periodic table, chemical bonding, stoichiometry, chemical kinetics, equilibrium, solutions, and acid base chemistry.
-This lab course meets 7 periods 6-day rotation and requires the completion of lab reports. in а
+This lab course rotation requires the completion of meets 7 periods in а 6-day and lab reports.